 A hand chiseled set of sandstone steps lead up to the newly created space.

-The classic Spanish color on the home and the stain color on the arbor blend right into this rural Santa Barbara setting.
+The classic Spanish color on the home and the stain color on the arbor blend right in to this rural Santa Barbara setting.

 I really knew our team did a great job when the resident dog couldn’t wipe the smile off his face.